chili-chips-ba/openeye-CamSI/README.md

 <img src="https://github.com/chili-chips-ba/openeye/assets/67533663/07cb0f47-c9c7-483e-a028-0066342f5023" width="250">

 # Objective I
-## Upgrade Cam Performance and Functionality
+## Upgrade openCam Performance and Functionality
-The goals of this development are to deliver complete camera video pipeline for three popular hi-rez imaging sensors:
+The goals of this development are to deliver complete video pipeline for three popular hi-rez imaging/camera sensors:
  - `2-lane RPiV2.1`, based on Sony IMX219, in `1280x720P@60Hz` RGB888 - `HD`
  - `4-lane OneInchEye`, based on Sony IMX283, in `1920x1080P@30Hz` RGB888 - `FHD`
  - `2-lane OV2740`, in a TBD "Webcam" setup for Lukas Henkel's [openLaptop](https://resources.altium.com/p/open-source-laptop-part-one)

-The intent is to do it for mature and affordable <b>Artix7 FPGA</b>, by using its <b>IBUFDS, IDELAY, ISERDES</b> primitives in the camera front-end.
+This is for mature, low-cost **Artix7 FPGAs**, by using its **IBUFDS, IDELAY, ISERDES** primitives in the camera front-end.
 These primitives are available in all IOBs, hence ubiquitous, relatively easy to work with, and already supported by opensource PNR tool for Xilinx Series7.
 This also allows future reduction of the total solution cost by migrating to [Spartan7](https://www.xilinx.com/video/fpga/spartan-7-technical-overview.html?_ga=2.252819658.271111311.1715447274-1421952438.1715447272), which does not have GTP transceivers (aka "true SerDes").

 >To be clear -- We don't plan on using any of the 3rd party D-PHY front-end silicon devices specified in [XAPP894](https://github.com/chili-chips-ba/openeye-CamSI/blob/main/0.doc/Xilinx/MIPI/xapp894-d-phy-solutions.pdf).
 Moreover, we won't even use the passive signal conditioning networks that Xilinx is recommending.
 Instead, our objective is to achieve robust *Signal Integrity* (SI) and flawless HD/FHD video flow by pulling-in only on-chip resources.